Buyer's Guide May 7, 2026 11 min read By Aria Dental Team

 The voice AI you pick is going to be answering more of your phone than any one human.
 Pick like that's true.

-If you go through this checklist with the major dental-specific voice AI vendors — Aria, Arini, Dentina, TrueLark, Weave's AI add-on — you'll find each has different strengths.
+If you go through this checklist with the major dental-specific voice AI vendors β€” Aria, Arini, Dentina, TrueLark, and the AI add-ons bundled with legacy dental phone suites β€” you'll find each has different strengths.
 Our honest 2026 comparison walks through where each fits.
 The one universal: don't pick on the demo alone.
 Get the BAA, run the trial, and call your own line at 8 PM on a Saturday before you sign anything.

 Book a 30-minute demo.
 We'll send the BAA, the SOC 2 summary, and the integration architecture before the call so you can do diligence in advance.

-Book a Demo → Run the ROI Calculator
+Book a Demo β†’ Run the ROI Calculator